AfnanAbdul/personal-website/content/projects/project1/index.md

 🏆 Winner of ["Most Innovative Analytical Solution" Award](https://bit.ly/3RTDgCo)

 As part of my UVA capstone project, I collaborated with Deloitte's Anthropic Alliance to analyze and compare evaluation frameworks for large language models (LLMs).
 This award-winning study focused on key metrics such as response accuracy, retrieval effectiveness, bias detection, toxicity, hallucination, and tone identification.
 I led the bias detection evaluation, implementing Counterfactual Data Testing with the WinoBias dataset to measure LLM response consistency across sensitive attributes.
 Additionally, I developed and applied custom bias detection methods using promptfoo, DeepEval, and RAGAS, conducting comparative analyses on 1,500+ sentence pairs from the CrowS-Pairs dataset.
 By integrating counterfactual data testing with contextual sensitivity analysis, our research aimed to enhance bias evaluation in LLMs and contribute to more ethical AI assessment methodologies.

+**Publications:** This research was presented at the UVA 2025 Systems and Information Engineering Design Symposium (SIEDS), where we published a condensed 6-page version of our findings in the IEEE conference proceedings.

 ---